Here’s the first look at the Chiefs-Browns AFC Divisional Round playoff matchup

 They have some help — particularly the men they run behind.
 They have the best run blocking unit in the NFL and the best pass blocking unit in the league, per Pro Football Focus.
 Mayfield operates with more time to throw than any other quarterback in the league.
 That could pose some problems for the Chiefs, who rank 19th in the NFL with 32 sacks and just 22nd in the NFL in hurry percentage at 8.9%.

 Mayfield hasn’t always taken advantage of the extra comfort, though, and the Browns’ passing offense is ninth least productive in football at 221.2 yards per game.
-But he’s playing better as of late, topping 250 yards in five of his final six regular season games after reaching that mark just once in the first 10 contests.
+Yes, he’s playing better as of late, topping 250 yards in five of his final six regular season games after reaching that mark just once in the first 10 contests, but this isn’t a successful team when it needs to turn into a pass-happy one.

 On the other side, the Chiefs should have quite the advantage on offense.
 Let’s face it — when don’t they?